jpverkamp/blog/content/programming/2020/2020-06-30-rails-ssrf-protection.md

 # Fix version 2: iptables

-Okay, we tried to solve it at the network level, but now it's time to bring out the big guns. {{< wikipedia "iptables" >}}
+Okay, we tried to solve it at the network level, but now it's time to bring out the big guns. [[wiki:iptables]]()

 In a nutshell, it's a Linux kernel level firewall.
 It allows you to do cool things like this: